Skip to main content

 Vintage postcard showing JCPenney court at Sunvalley Mall, with ribbed escalators and classic blue ‘Penney’s’ sign.

-JCPenney Court and the roosters
+JCPenney Court and its signature escalators, photographed during the 1970s..

 A 1970s-era postcard of Sunvalley Mall in Concord, CA, showing a central fountain with a statue of a mission padre in front of a large Sears store; Walgreens is visible in the background, with palm trees and shoppers completing the vintage mall scene.

-Related post
+Related posts

 Comments